Shares in sub-prime lender Amigo plunge as loan growth slows

-Aug 29 (Reuters) - Shares in Amigo Holdings fell more than 30% to a record low on Thursday after the British subprime lender reported a rise in first-quarter impairments and costs and warned of slower annual growth in its loan book.
+(Reuters) - Shares in Amigo Holdings (AMGO.L) fell almost 50% to a record low on Thursday after the British subprime lender reported a rise in first-quarter impairments and costs and warned of slower annual growth in its loan book.

 Amigo, which issues loans typically guaranteed by a borrower’s family or friends, said a change in economic outlook and the potential for regulatory change had led it to take a more cautious approach to lending, with increased provisioning.

+Sub-prime lenders have seen rapid growth in Britain since the 2008 financial crisis as banks pared riskier lending.
+But the high interest rates charged for loans made to more vulnerable borrowers has fueled a public and political backlash, and put pressure on regulators to tighten supervision.

+Lawmakers have called for an interest rate cap on all forms of credit, calling companies Amigo and Provident Financial (PFG.L) “legal loan sharks”.

-Bournemouth-based Amigo, offers loans of up to 10,000 pounds ($12,277) to borrowers with weak credit histories at an average annual percentage rate of 49.9%.
+Bournemouth-based Amigo offers guaranteed loans of up to 10,000 pounds ($12,277) to borrowers with weak credit histories at an average annual percentage rate of 49.9%.

 “In short, it is not a pretty update – with a material miss on impairments and operating costs as well as the new CEO, Hamish Paton, taking out the red pen to current year guidance,” Goodbody analysts said.
 Paton was appointed in July.